 I often get asked by my expecting friends how we put Aiden on a schedule.
 While I was pregnant I read a bunch of books including Babywise and decided that the feed, wake, sleep cycle made a lot of sense for our family.
-This post is all about our baby schedule.
+This post is all about our experience with how to put a breastfed baby on a schedule.

-The 2.5-3 hour cycle outlined in Babywise has been great for our family because it helps Aiden feel secure and happy, and it helps us to actually be able to plan our day and have some kind of expectations.
+The biggest advice we took on how to put a breastfed baby on a schedule was the 2.5-3 hour cycle outlined in Babywise.
+This schedule worked really well for our family because it helps Aiden feel secure and happy, and it helps us to actually be able to plan our day and have some kind of expectations.
 Usually, he eats for about 30 minutes and then stays awake for another hour to an hour and a half before he gets tired and needs a nap.
 He will sleep for 30 minutes to an hour and then be ready for his next feeding.

-Why did I choose 6:30?
+Why did I choose 6:30am for my wake time?
 Well, I knew I would be going back to work at some point and he would have to wake up around 5:30-5:45 am so I wanted to prepare him for that, but since I didn’t have to go to work for several more weeks I didn’t want to wake up at this time so soon.

 At this point, he was still waking up for at least one, and usually two, feedings per night (every 3 hours).
 It worked best when he would wake around 2-3am and then again around 4-5am.
 Occasionally he would wake up later than that, and I usually did not feed him but rocked him back to sleep then he would wake up right on schedule at 6:30.
 It was definitely tough sometimes in the beginning when he didn’t wake himself up to go in and wake him up, especially when sleep is such a precious commodity, but I wanted a happy baby and I knew sticking to his schedule would make him happy!